-If you are an author, then one of your goals to writing is probably to make sales and you most likely will if you have friends and family who are willing to buy your book.
+If you are an author, then one of your goals in writing is probably to make sales and you most likely will if you have friends and family who are willing to buy your book.

 But if you want to have large sales for your book, then it is important that you draw up a marketing plan.
 This is because having a marketing plan will help organize your sales strategies for professional review, help you save your time when marketing your book and it will also help you clearly define your goals.
 Now, your marketing plan doesn’t have to be very lengthy, it can be something you jot down in your note book or it could be something you write down on a word document page on your system, depending on what makes you feel comfortable.